 Muddy Wenshan Hot Spring

 Making our way out was quite a strenuous but short climb back to the starting point.
-Although we didn’t get to enjoy the hot spring, we thought this place was worth coming to because it offered a different type of hiking experience and sight – an abandoned hot spring and its forsaken facilities and not forgetting those photogenic greenery of the wild.
+Although we didn’t get to enjoy the hot spring, we thought this place was worth coming to because it offered a different type of hiking experience and sight – an abandoned hot spring and its forsaken facilities and not forgetting that photogenic greenery of the wild.

 The steep flights of stairs offered a good cardio workout and would appeal to those who love ascending trails.
 An added bonus was how pretty those stairs looked on photos.